Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Professional backgrounds, such as these photography duoboards, are also a great choice (and something that you only have to buy once) – they can easily wipe clean and provide a very finished look.

-This is the option I am currently using – if you choose to go with the brand below, make sure you order two, as it’s not entirely clear that the price is for just one double-sided board.
+This is the option I am currently using – if you choose to go with the brands featured in the buttons below, make sure you order two, as it’s not entirely clear that the price is for just one double-sided board.

 The most important tip is to make sure the background is a slightly different color or texture than the edges of your products.